nudibranchs text index | photo index

 Where seen?
 This colourful nudibranch is sometimes encountered on some of our Southern shores, on coral rubble and reefs.

 Features: 4-5 cm long.
 Body long, hard with bumps (called tubercles) without feathery external gills on the back.
 Distinguished by 3-6 ridges of bumps along the length of the body.
 The bumps are blue-grey where they join the body and tipped yellow.
 The short rhinophores are orange.
-It has a black stripe along the length of its foot.
+On the underside, there is a dark stripe or line of dark dots/dashes along the length of its foot.
 It secretes noxious substances from glands in the white coloured portion of its body.

 Orange rhinophores.